Updated 02.02.26

 Risotto with Taleggio & Prosciutto

-- 1/4 onion chopped
+- 1.5 ounces onion, chopped, about 1/4 onion

-- 1 tablespoon butter divided
+- 1 tablespoon butter, divided

-- 2 ounces Prosciutto sliced and chopped
+- 2 ounces Prosciutto, sliced and chopped

-- 3/4 cup Carnaroli rice or Arborio rice
+- 3/4 cup Arborio rice, Carnaroli rice

 - 1/4 cup white wine

-- 2 cups vegetable stock or chicken stock
+- 2 cups chicken broth, or vegetable broth

-- 6 ounces Taleggio cheese rind removed
+- 6 ounces Taleggio cheese, rind removed

 - salt & pepper

-- parsley finely chopped
+- parsley, finely chopped

 Instructions